c1au6i0/muaydata/content/post/2019-03-24-figthing-diseases.markdown

 ##  $ modname    : chr  "glmnet" "glmnet" "glmnet" "glmnet" ...
 ```

-**A perfect model that is able to capture all the "Yes" and all the "No" will have Sensitivity = Specificity = 1**, and thus  will generate a curve that passes through the upper left corner, continues parallel to the x-axes and reaches the top-right corner.
+**A perfect model that is able to capture all the "Yes" and all the "No" will have Sensitivity = Specificity = 1**, and thus  will generate a curve that passes through the up-left corner, continues parallel to the x-axes and reaches the top-right corner.
 On the other hand, a model that gives **random predictions will generate a curve that will lie in the vicinity of diagonal of the graph**.
 Of course we might have also a model that make predictions worse than random, in that case the curve will be to the right of the dotted line.

 Before looking at the data, let's slow down a little bit and spend few more worlds on the concept of threshold.
 At least initially, it is  appealing to set the cut-off probability for assigning *Yes* or *No* equal to 0.5.
 What does that mean?
 It means that  all the cases with probability of *Yes* less than 0.5  would be flagged as *No*, while all the other with probability more than 0.5 would be assigned to *Yes*.
-Our ````RandomForest``` model generates probabilities that are all less than 0.5, and thus, with that threshold, it always predicts *No*  (as we saw in the first table and graph).
-Because in ROC curves (and precision-recall curves) the threshold is systematically varied, **a model with *Yes* probabilities always less than 0.5 ** (as our RandomForest) **can still have good *sensitivity*, as long as there is a consistent probability differential between "Yes" and "No" observations**.
+Our ```RandomForest``` model generates probabilities that are all less than 0.5, and thus, with that threshold, it always predicts *No*  (as we saw in the first table and graph).
+Because in ROC curves (and precision-recall curves) the threshold is systematically varied, **a model with *Yes* probabilities always less than 0.5 ** (as our RandomForest) **can still have good *sensitivity*, as long as there is a consistent probability differential between *Yes* and *No* observations**.

 Here an example.
 We create 30 observation:  the first 29 are "No" and the last one is "Yes"(```lab```).
 The probabilities generated by the model for the *Yes* cases are all less than 0.5 (```sc```), with the first 29 equal to 0.4 and the the last one, the Yes observation, equal to 0.41.
 We can automatically ```plot```the data of class ```PRROC```.